ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 #[locality("Remote")]
 struct MoveCommand(Vec3);
 ```
-The first line declare what micro we will be using for this component/container.
-Because we are making a message container for movement input, it will contain `Message`, `Serialize`, and `Deserialize` micro services.
+The first line declare what macro we will be using for this component/container.
+Because we are making a message container for movement input, it will contain `Message`, `Serialize`, and `Deserialize` macro services.
 The second line `#[locality('Remote')]` states that how we have specified the `Locality` of this message type. `Local` messages are sent to other plugins on this host. `Remote` messages are sent to the remote host.
 For example, a `Remote` message sent from a client would be received _only_ at the server.
 The last line will be the structure of the message container.
 Because we are sending just the direction, it will be a struct that only contains as a `Vec3`.
 We can change the format differently as below.

 ```rust
 // Add movement command as message from client to server